MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/automate-workflows.md

 As an admin, you can set up [!INCLUDE[prod_short](../includes/prod_short.md)] online so that users can create and run Power Automate flows from inside [!INCLUDE [prod_short](../includes/prod_short.md)].

+> [!NOTE]
+> Users must have a valid account with [!INCLUDE[prod_short](../includes/prod_short.md)] and with Power Automate.

+## Switch on Power Automate flows to be run inside Business Central

 Starting in May 2022, an admin can [switch on a feature](../administration/feature-management.md) to make it possible to run a Power Automate flow from most pages.
 To connect to Power Automate, Azure Active Directory services must access your [!INCLUDE [prod_short](../includes/prod_short.md)].
 Once the admin has connected [!INCLUDE [prod_short](../includes/prod_short.md)] with Power Automate, users will see any flows that the organization has added when they choose the **Automate** action in the relevant pages.
 They can run the flows without leaving [!INCLUDE [prod_short](../includes/prod_short.md)].
-For more information, see [Use Business Central in an Automated Workflow](/dynamics365/business-central/across-how-use-financials-data-source-flow).<!--check for renamed article-->

-> [!NOTE]
-> Users must have a valid account with [!INCLUDE[prod_short](../includes/prod_short.md)] and with Power Automate.
+As the admin, you can try out the new feature for yourself before you switch it on for everyone in your organization.
+For more information, see the tip in the [How to enable an optional feature](../administration/feature-management.md#how-to-enable-an-optional-feature) section.
+Then, when you switch to the new browser tab, open a page such as the **Customers** list, and then choose the **Automate** action.
+You'll be prompted to authorize Power Automate for access to your Azure Active Directory.
+The **Azure Active Directory Service Permissions** page runs automatically, and you must choose the *Autorize Azure Services* hyperlink once you have verified that the Azure AD service that has requested access is `https://service.flow.microsoft.com/`.
+Then, you can run any of the pre-configured workflows, or start adding your own.
+For more information, see [Use Business Central in an Automated Workflow](/dynamics365/business-central/across-how-use-financials-data-source-flow).<!--check for renamed article-->.

+## Add automated workflows

+The [!INCLUDE [prod_short](../includes/prod_short.md)] [connector](/connectors/dynamicssmbsaas/) for Power Platform and Azure Logic Apps becomes generally available in May 2022.
+As the admin, you can add flows that will run as automated workflows, or as manually triggered instant flows.
+If you're inside [!INCLUDE [prod_short](../includes/prod_short.md)], then choose the **Automation** action, and then choose the **Create flow** action.
+That sends you to [powerautomate.microsoft.com](https://powerautomate.microsoft.com) in a new browser tab.
+Alternatively, go directly to [powerautomate.microsoft.com](https://powerautomate.microsoft.com), and then create your flows.

-## Manually create workflows in Power Automate
+### To create workflows in Power Automate

 1. In your browser, navigate to [powerautomate.microsoft.com](https://powerautomate.microsoft.com), and then sign in.
 2. Choose the **Create** menu item in the navigation pane, and off you go.